The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-Multipole ion traps designs based on a set of planar, annular, concentric electrodes are presented in \cite{Clark13}.
+Multipole ion trap designs based on a set of planar, annular or concentric electrodes, are presented in \cite{Clark13}.
 Such millimeter (mm) scale traps are shown to exhibit trap depths as high as tens of electron volts.
-Several example traps were investigated, as well as scaling of the intrinsic trap characteristics with voltage, frequency, and trap size.
-Stability and dynamics of ion rings in linear multipole traps as a function of the number of poles is studied in \cite{Carta13}.
+Several example traps are investigated, as well as scaling of the intrinsic trap characteristics with voltage, frequency, and trap size.
+Stability and dynamics of ion rings in linear multipole traps as a function of the pole number is discussed in \cite{Carta13}.
 Multipole traps present a flatter potential in their centre and therefore a modified density distribution compared to quadrupole traps.
-Crystallization processes in multipole traps are investigated in \cite{Champ13}, where the dynamics and thermodynamics of large ion clouds in traps of different geometry is explored.
-Applications of QIT and multipole ion traps span areas such as Quantum Information Processing (QIP), metrology of frequencies and fundamental constants \cite{Quint14, Kno15, Orsz16}, production of cold molecules and the study of chemical dynamics at ultralow temperatures (cold ion–atom collisions) \cite{Gian19}.
-A most recent paper reports on a microfabricated planar ion trap featuring 21 d.c. electrodes, intended to study interactions of atomic ions with ultracold neutral atoms.
-The design also integrates a compact mirror magneto-optical chip trap (mMOT) for cooling and confining neutral $^{87}$Rb atoms, that are transferred into an integrated chip-based Ioffe-Pritchard trap potential \cite{Bahra19}.
+Crystallization processes in multipole traps are investigated in \cite{Champ13} where the dynamics and thermodynamics of large ion clouds in traps of different geometry is explored.
+Applications of QIT and multipole ion traps span areas such as Quantum Information Processing (QIP) \cite{Bruz19, War20, Rat20, Wan20}, metrology of frequencies and fundamental constants \cite{Quint14, Orsz16, Kno15}, production of cold molecules and the study of chemical dynamics at ultralow temperatures (cold ion–atom collisions) \cite{Asva12, Gian19}.

+A recent paper reports on a microfabricated planar ion trap featuring 21 d.c. electrodes \cite{Bahra19}, intended to study interactions of atomic ions with ultracold neutral atoms.
+The design also integrates a compact mirror magneto-optical chip trap (mMOT), used for cooling and confining neutral $^{87}$Rb atoms that are transferred into an integrated chip-based Ioffe-Pritchard trap potential.
+Ref. \cite{Hicks19b} shows that RF charged particle traps, such as the Paul trap or higher order multipole traps, represent excellent tools to levitate quasi-neutral plasmas and uses PIC simulation to characterize them.
+Moreover, the presence of positive and negative plasma species mitigates the ejection of particles that occurs as an outcome of space charge repulsion.

+The temperature dependent evolution of an ion ensemble in a 3D QIT is explored in \cite{Aksa20} for different RF voltage waveforms, taking into account octopole field contributions.
+An in-phase four electrode bar trap is introduced in \cite{Rud20b} for which the potential distribution is similar to an octupole trap.
+The trap is intended for microparticle investigation, while it can also generate an ideal octupole field.
+In addition, RF linear multipole traps exhibit sensitivity with respect to electrode misalignment or geometric imperfections in their design, which eventually leads to symmetry breaking and disrupts trap operation \cite{Marche21}.